leonard-IMBERT/StarlightMap/README.md

 # StarlightMap

-Starlight map is a webpage which have for objective to serve an interactive map of the isl of starlight from the LoneStarNorth's game forum
+StarlightMap is a webpage which provides an interactive map of the Isle of Starlight forum game by LoneStarNorth, accessible at http://willsaveworldforgold.com/forum/viewforum.php?f=11 .

 A big thanks to him and to the community for what they are doing on this forum.